Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 While not a must in today’s global market where everything can be managed remotely, it is helpful to find out if the freelancer is close enough so it is simpler to coordinate and communicate with them.
 If you are not in the same geographic proximity, even being in the same or nearby time zones can support responsiveness.

 Find out how they intend to monitor their performance, and make sure it is aligned with your KPI’s.
+You could have leading indicators (like how many google ads you want to launch) and lagging indicators (like your churn rate or sales over a period of time).
 Agree upon expected results timelines, and what they might require from you to keep up their end of the deal.

 Now that you have found the right freelancer, it is important to hold on to them.
 This relationship will succeed only when expectations on both sides are met.
 This means: